Jeffrey Roy: Career

 Roy is employed at Roy Law in Franklin, Massachusetts, a law firm he started in 2013 to be closer to his district.
 His entire legal career has been primarily devoted to the representation of injured persons.
 He specializes in product liability cases, automobile accidents, construction accidents, and other work-related injuries.
-Roy has represented clients at all levels of the trial and appellate courts in Massachusetts.
-In addition, he has appeared in cases before the New Hampshire Supreme Court and Superior Court, the Federal District Courts of Massachusetts and New Hampshire, the Rhode Island Superior Court, Colorado Superior Court, and the United States Court of Appeals for the First Circuit.
+Roy has represented clients at all levels of trial and appellate courts in Massachusetts.
+Additionally, he has appeared in cases before the New Hampshire Supreme Court and Superior Court, the Federal District Courts of Massachusetts and New Hampshire, the Rhode Island Superior Court, the Colorado Superior Court, and the United States Court of Appeals for the First Circuit.

 While serving in the Massachusetts House of Representatives, Roy would become the Chairperson of the House's Joint Committee on Telecommunications, Utilities and Energy, and played a prominent role in pushing important legislation, including legislation related to climate change.

 Roy is a member of the American Association for Justice (AAJ) and the Massachusetts Bar Association.